mseri/rails-purecss/README.md

 5. Create new Pull Request

 ## Changelog
+- 0.0.10 Updated with new Pure css git version.
+No more need of some of our customizations.
 - 0.0.9 Problem in pushing the new gem, needed another version number to push it again
 - 0.0.8 Travis support, Rakefile corrected
 - 0.0.7 Fixed dependencies